Table of contents

 “Some data — such as your Social Security Number — should just never go online”

-Identity theft cases made up the biggest single category of crimes reported to the FTC in 2020.
+Identity theft consistently ranks among the biggest crime categories reported to the FTC since 2020.

 But cybercriminals cannot access or steal your personal information if it’s nowhere to be found on the internet.